-Albert Einstein famously called compound interest the 8th wonder of the world.
-"He who understands it, earns it; he who doesn't, pays it."
+Albert Einstein famously called compound interest the eighth wonder of the world: “He who understands it, earns it; he who doesn’t, pays it.”

 Unlike simple interest, which only pays you based on your initial deposit, compound interest pays you interest on your interest.

 Imagine a snowball rolling down a hill.
 At first, it gathers a tiny amount of snow.
-But as it gets bigger, its surface area expands, allowing it to pick up exponentially more snow with every rotation.
-This is exactly how wealth is built.
+As it gets bigger, it gathers exponentially more every rotation.
+This is exactly how long-term wealth is built.

 If you invest $10,000 at a 10% annual return, after Year 1 you make $1,000.
 Your new balance is $11,000.

-The best way to understand this force is to visualize it.
-Use our free toolkit to model your exact scenario.
+The best way to understand compounding is to visualize it using your own assumptions.

 Stop Reading, Start Modeling.